Learn more and get your questions answered in a no-cost kidney education class.

 Calcium-phosphate levels: Damaged kidneys cannot keep calcium and phosphorus levels in balance.
-But damaged kidneys cannot do this.
-Often, there is too much phosphorus and calcium in the blood.
+Often, there’s too much phosphorus and calcium in the blood.
 When this happens, there’s a risk for coronary artery disease.

 Diabetes and high blood pressure are the two leading causes of kidney disease.
 Here is how each can affect your heart and lead to cardiovascular disease:

-Diabetes: Diabetes is a condition where excess sugar remains in the bloodstream.
-This sugar can damage the blood vessels not only in the kidneys but elsewhere in the body, including the major blood vessels that feed the muscles of the heart.
+Diabetes: Diabetes is a condition where excess sugar remains in the bloodstream and can damage the blood vessels in the kidneys and elsewhere in the body.

 High blood pressure: Not only is high blood pressure a complication from diabetes, it’s also a cause of kidney disease.
 Too much pressure can weaken the walls of the blood vessels, which can lead to a stroke.

 Your kidney doctor will monitor the health of your kidneys and check for signs of cardiovascular disease.
 Part of your treatment program may include taking certain medications to treat complications, such as anemia and high blood pressure, as well as treating any calcium or phosphorus imbalances in the body.
 Your doctor will also refer you to a renal dietitian, who will work with you to create a kidney-friendly and heart-friendly diet.

 Your doctor may also recommend exercise as part of your treatment program.
-Based on your physical condition, age and other factors, your doctor may suggest activities that are right for you.
 If you smoke, your doctor will recommend that you stop.
 Smoking may increase your risk of cardiovascular disease, and can cause other complications.